aaaaBuying a property in St Albans: What questions should you ask?

 This is a great question.
-Many of our clients have increased outgoings when buying a property.
+Many of our clients have increased outgoings when buying a property in St Albans.
 Forecasting your monthly budgets is key, and asking the existing homeowner how much they pay for council tax will give you a firm figure to add to your forecasting.

 There are some key telltale signs that a property has a problem with damp including; smell, damp has a distinctive smell, earthly almost like the smell following rain, sightings of mould or mildew on walls, floors and ceilings, lifting/peeling wallpaper and excessive condensation on windows.
 Sometimes this is as simple as condensation caused by a lack of ventilation or it may be a leak that is fixed and drying out.
 It is worth asking the question to understand if it is a simple issue to resolve or something that requires further investigation.
 It may not be the problem you think it is.

 What are your hobbies and what plans do you have now and for the future?
 Are you a couple who may, in a few years time plan to have a family?
 If you are a budding artist and that second bedroom will be your studio, what will you do when you need the second room for your new addition?
 Where would you put a pushchair or pram?
 Or maybe you’re a cycling fanatic; is there a shed or garage or even room under the stairs to store your bike(s) and accessories?

 This is probably a hard one to ascertain.
 The sellers should be honest about any issues they have had with nuisance neighbours, but a nuisance for one person might not be for another.
 A Seller’s Property Information Form (SPIF) should help you.
 Politely ask the sellers as you are viewing the property.